-The area gains additional charm during the Christmas period when Greenwich Market hosts its special Christmas event, attracting locals and tourists alike for a unique shopping experience.
+Greenwich gains additional interest leading up to Christmas when Greenwich Market hosts its special event and lantern parade, attracting locals and tourists alike for a unique shopping experience.

 Greenwich Christmas Market